shivashanker123/repo-from-local/README.md

 # New project

-This is the project created in local system
+This is the project created in local system. created by Shiva shanker.